top of page

 WITH CACS

-When police or child protective services believe a child is being abused, the child is brought by a caregiver or other “safe” adult to the CAC: a safe, child-focused environment.
-At the CAC, children tells their story to a trained interviewer who knows the right questions to ask.
+When police or child protective services believe a child is being abused, the child is brought by a caregiver or other “safe” adult to the CAC - a safe, child-focused environment.
+At the CAC, children tell their stories to a trained interviewer who knows the right questions to ask.
 Then, based on the interview, a multi-disciplinary team (MDT) that includes medical professionals, law enforcement, mental health providers, prosecution, child protective services, victim advocates, and other professionals make decisions together about how to help the child.
 CACs offer a wide range of services like therapy, medical exams, courtroom preparation, victim advocacy, case management, and more.
 This multi-disciplinary team (MDT) response is the backbone of the CAC.

 without-cacs-circle_200x200.png